bigfix/developer.bigfix.com/site/reference/types/volume.md

 # flag of &lt;volume&gt; : integer

-Returns the Mac-specific volume flags.More info on these flags can be found at the Apple developer site, under Carbon &amp;gt; Reference &amp;gt; File Manager.
+Returns the Mac-specific volume flags.More info on these flags can be found at the Apple developer site, under Carbon &lt; Reference &lt; File Manager.

 # free percent of &lt;volume&gt; : integer